For 2021, all portfolio materials must be submitted digitally. Please email the following to firstname.lastname@example.org.

 - A photograph of yourself (formal or candid).

-Prior to your 20 to 30 minute interview, you will receive a short tour of the department during which time your portfolio will be viewed by the interviewers.
+Prior to your 20 to 30 minute interview, you will have the opportunity to speak with a current student or recent graduate.
+During this time, your application will be reviewed by the faculty.
 Make sure your work is properly labeled.
 Keep the presentation simple and clear.
-Do not mat your work.

 Portfolios should contain the following:

-1. Examples of work in theatre and/or film such as sketches, models, photographs of models, production photographs, rough sketches, light plots, copies of drafting, etc. (no slides or CDs, please).
-These do not have to be from realized production work.
+1. Examples of work in theatre and/or film such as sketches, models, photographs of models, production photographs, rough sketches, light plots, copies of drafting, etc. These do not have to be from realized production work.
+All submissions should be in .JPEG or .PDF format and one collated Google Drive folder is preferred.
+An external link to your portfolio (not website) is also acceptable.

-- Applicants in the area of scenic design and production design must include at least one three dimensional scale model with figures for one scene of a script (or photos of models), a scale ground plan for same model, and five examples of architectural sketches (furniture, architectural details, interior details, etc).
+- Applicants in the area of scenic design and production design must include photos of at least one three dimensional scale model with figures for one scene of a script, a scale ground plan for same model, and five examples of architectural sketches (furniture, architectural details, interior details, etc).

 - Applicants in the area of costume design must include sketches (15 minimum) for at least one script, including research, fabric swatches, and detail drawings, as well as five examples of figure drawing.